Prayikkara Pappan

-Prayikkara Pappan is a 1995 Indian Malayalam-language film directed by T. S. Suresh Babu and written by Shaji Pandavath.
+Prayikkara Pappan is a 1995 Indian Malayalam-language action drama film directed by T. S. Suresh Babu and written by Shaji Pandavath.
 The film stars Murali, Madhu, Jagadish, Bheeman Raghu, Sukumaran, Raghavan, Chippy, Geetha and Surendra Pal.
 The film's score was composed by S. P. Venkatesh.

 Plot

+Achutanan, a man, who arranged to help Sivan, a protege of his mentor, Shankunni Moopan while searching his parents' murderers.